World In Paris

 This beautiful keep located on the lively Rue Etienne Marcel (Paris 2) is one of the most interesting Medieval buildings in Paris and the only vestige of military architecture in Paris in Medieval times.

-Its name comes from its builder, Jean de Bourgogne, who called himself Jean sans Peur.
+Its name comes from its builder, Jean de Bourgogne, who called himself Jean Sans Peur.
 Tour Jean Sans Peur was originally part of the Dukes of Burgundy’s residence in Paris, and it has a central staircase covered by a beautiful stone vault.

 • Tour Jean Sans Peur